augmentedstartups/ARCore/I_4Dvolumetriccapture/README.md

-# 4D Views download location
+# 4D Views Download Location

 1. Make Sure to download Samples and 4DViews Unity Plugin from